I-129 Timeline: How Long Does Petition for a Nonimmigrant Worker Take?

 Employer (with their immigration attorney) files Form I-129 with the supporting evidence package: job description, beneficiary qualifications, LCA for H-1B, etc. For H-1B cap cases, the employer must first be selected in the lottery.

 USCIS issues a receipt notice with the case number.
-The case appears in the USCIS online system within 2–3 weeks of filing.
+Follow the USCIS account and mailed notice for case-specific receipt information.

 Approval (Form I-797A) or denial.
 For H-1B beneficiaries inside the US, an approval also updates the I-94.
 For consular processing, the beneficiary then applies for the visa abroad.